sofiiir/eds214-chemistry-of-stream-water-loquillo-mountains/README.md

 ## Data

-Data is stored in the data folder as individual files for each of the four watersheds being analyzed.
-The data is read in and processed for the necessary data to produce the final figure.
+Raw data is stored in the data folder as individual files for each of the four watersheds being analyzed.
+The processed data was read in and processed for the necessary data to produce the final figure and can be found in the output folder.

-Raw data can also be downloaded through the [EDI Data Portal](https://portal.edirepository.org/nis/mapbrowse?packageid=knb-lter-luq.20.4923064) from the publication of the original
+Raw data can also be downloaded through the [EDI Data Portal](https://portal.edirepository.org/nis/mapbrowse?packageid=knb-lter-luq.20.4923064).

 ## Analysis Script